 Rioja Santiago Reserva 2009 – D.O.
 Rioja

 Dating back to 1870, Bodegas Rioja Antiago is one of the oldest wineries in the Rioja region.
 Located in the highlands of the Rioja Alta, this winery joined with the Marqués de la Concordia family in 2007.
 This merging together gave the traditional wine making methods a modern and innovative approach.
-This medium bodied, dry red wine is perfect with poultry, cured cheese and lamb dishes.
-It’s aged for two years in American oak barrels and then for another year in the bottle.
+This medium bodied, dry red wine pairs wi poultry, cured cheese and lamb dishes.
+Aged for two years in American oak barrels and another year in the bottle.
 The aroma offers subtle spicy notes as well as hints of vanilla.
-This wine features in our prize giveaway and is not to be missed!

 Lagunilla Optimus 2010 – D.O.
 Rioja

 Bodegas Lagunilla was founded in 1885 by Felipe Lagunilla.
 He was 20 years old when he began the business.
 In 1994, the winery integrated into the Marqués de la Concordia family.
 Responsible for the production of some of the most highly regarded wines from Rioja Alta.
 The Lagunilla Optimus is a wine of limited production, made only in exceptional years.
 Awarded a Gold Medal at the 2015 Mundus Vini in Germany.
 Also a Silver Medal at the 2015 Concours Mondial in Bruxelles and a Silver Medal at the 2015 IWSC.

 The wine itself is pairs well with roast meat or mature cheese.
 Made with a unique grape blend.
 Rioja D.O.
 Council specially approved this variation.
 Aged in new French Allier and afterwards in Nevers oak barrels for 18 months.

 This is a truly exquisite bottle worth trying when you can.

 Hacienda Zorita Natural Reserve Syrah 2011 – Arribes del Duero